Utility Rates, Deposits & Other Charges

 Utility Rates effective July 1, 2016

-The Water, Irrigation, and Waste Water (Sewer) have a volumetric increase of 2% (Raleigh, Garner, Rolesville, Wake Forest, Beechwood and Richland Hills)
+The Water, Irrigation, and Waste Water (Sewer) have an average of volumetric increase of 2% (Raleigh, Garner, Rolesville, Wake Forest, Beechwood and Richland Hills)

 The City of Raleigh adopted a $0.75 increase in their Residential Solid Waste Fee.